-- Step 1: Determine the number of households that exited the project with a successful housing outcome during the reporting period. - Step 2: For each household, calculate the percent of household income spent on housing (and utilities, if relevant) by dividing the household's cost of rent (and utilities for Prevention and Rapid Re-housing) at exit with the household's income at exit. - Step 3: Count the number of households that spend 50% or less of their income on housing and utilities. - Step 4: Divide the number in Step 3 by the number of successful housing exits in Step 1.
+Step 1: Determine the number of households that exited the project with a successful housing outcome during the reporting period.

+Step 2: For each household, calculate the percent of household income spent on housing (and utilities, if relevant) by dividing the household's cost of rent (and utilities for Prevention and Rapid Re-housing) at exit with the household's income at exit.

+Step 3: Count the number of households that spend 50% or less of their income on housing and utilities.

+Step 4: Divide the number in Step 3 by the number of successful housing exits in Step 1.

-14) Housing Stability (Months):
+15) Housing Stability (Months):

-- a) Purpose: Indicates the project's success in ending homelessness as measured by length of time that project participants retain permanent supportive housing or transitional housing.
-A longer rate is generally considered positive for permanent supportive housing and a shorter rate positive for transitional housing. - b) Projects: Permanent Supportive Housing and Transitional Housing - c) Definition: The average length of time, measured in months, that distinct households reside in the Permanent Supportive Housing or the Transitional Housing unit from entry to exit or end of report period.

-d) Goal-setting methodology:

-i) Permanent Supportive Housing: Meet or exceed CSB Board Ends Policy or local CoC standards; based on historical trends or anticipated performance.
+- a) Purpose: Indicates the project's success in ending homelessness as measured by length of time that project participants retain permanent supportive housing.
+A longer rate is generally considered positive. - b) Projects: Permanent Supportive Housing - c) Definition: The average length of time, measured in months, that distinct households reside in the Permanent Supportive Housing unit from entry to exit or end of report period. - d) Goal-setting methodology: Permanent Supportive Housing: Meet or exceed CSB Board Ends Policy or local CoC standards; based on historical trends or anticipated performance. - e) Reporting methodology: Measured using the average household length of stay in days (from entry to exit date or end of report period, if still a resident) divided by the average days per month (30.5 days).
+Measure is not calculated for those projects undergoing initial or expansion lease up.

-- ii) Transitional Housing: Meet or below local CoC standards; based on historical trends, anticipated performance, and project design. - e) Reporting methodology: Measured using the average household length of stay in days (from entry to exit date or end of report period, if still a resident) divided by the average days per month (30.5 days).
-Measure is not calculated for those projects undergoing initial or expansion lease up. - Step 1: Calculate the total days that each household was housed by subtracting the Entry Date from the Exit Date or end of report period for all records. - Step 2: Determine the average length of stay for all the households by dividing the sum of total days housed by the number of distinct households served. - Step 3: Divide the average length of stay by 30.5, which is the average number of days in a month.
+Step 1: Calculate the total days that each household was housed by subtracting the Entry Date from the Exit Date or end of report period for all records.

+Step 2: Determine the average length of stay for all the households by dividing the sum of total days housed by the number of distinct households served.

+Step 3: Divide the average length of stay by 30.5, which is the average number of days in a month.

-15) Increase in income from employment, from entry to exit or end of reporting period (%):
+16) Increase in income from employment, from entry to exit or end of reporting period (%):

 - a) Purpose: Indicates the project's success in assisting households to obtain employment income.
-A higher rate is considered positive. - b) Projects: Permanent Supportive Housing, HUD CoC funded Transitional Housing, and Rapid Re-housing - c) Definition: The percentage of adults who increase income from employment from entry to exit or the most recent annual review if not exited. - d) Goal-setting methodology: Meet or exceed local CoC standards. - e) Reporting methodology: - i) Permanent Supportive Housing: The number of adults served during the report period who had an increase in their employment income amount from entry to exit (or the most recent annual review, if not exited from the project) divided by the total number of adults served during the report period.
+A higher rate is considered positive. - b) Projects: Permanent Supportive Housing, HUD CoC funded Rapid Re-housing - c) Definition: The percentage of adults who increase income from employment from entry to exit or the most recent annual review if not exited. - d) Goal-setting methodology: Meet or exceed local CoC standards. - e) Reporting methodology: - i) Permanent Supportive Housing: The number of adults served during the report period who had an increase in their employment income amount from entry to exit (or the most recent annual review, if not exited from the project) divided by the total number of adults served during the report period.
 Annual reviews must be conducted within 30 days before or 30 days after the client's entry anniversary for income to be counted.
 Income sources include only employment income.
-Adults that stayed in the project less than 365 days are excluded from the calculation. - ii) Transitional Housing and Rapid re-housing: The number of adults exited during the report period who had an increase in their employment income amount from entry to exit divided by the total number of adults exited during the report period.
+Adults that stayed in the project less than 365 days are excluded from the calculation. - ii) Rapid re-housing: The number of adults exited during the report period who had an increase in their employment income amount from entry to exit divided by the total number of adults exited during the report period.
 Income sources include only employment income.